dr-akoto/11311652_DCIT-205/README.md

 Open your terminal and use git clone with the repository's URL to bring it to your computer:

 6. Jump In:
-Move into your project folder: cd <repository_directory>
+Move into your project folder: cd <repository_directory>.

 7. Create a Branch:
 If you're adding a new feature or fixing something, create a branch to keep things organized: git checkout -b <branch_name>